 – This results in significant operational or economic disadvantages for the employer.

-- As with other types of dismissal, there is no general legal entitlement to severance pay in cases of personal dismissal.
+- As with other types of dismissal, there is no general legal entitlement to severance pay.
 However, employers are often willing to offer severance if the employee’s chances of success in a dismissal protection lawsuit are high.

 Contents